endurantgames/52-first-dates/src/setup/prospect/prospect_qualities.md

 [Han Solo is kind of a creep, though.]{.carline}
 We can intrepret this as not only does the Prospect play tabletop RPGs as often as the Headmate, *but also* their group is looking for a new player!

-The Date player marks a star in the box, and an extra star on the outside.
-(If the Date had drawn the [Two of Diamonds]{.card .deuce .d} instead, they would mark just a single star.)
+The Date player marks a star in the box.
-[There's actually as much of a chance of this happening as matching the suit.]{.dera}

 :::::::::::::: cardgroup ::::::::::::::
 [Two of Hearts]{.card .deuce .h}